-World Plant Milk Day - History
+World Plant Milk Day timeline

 Almond milk surpassed soy milk as the most popular plant-based milk in the U.S.